joshuahigginson1/DevOps_Assessment_2/README.md

 ## Project Setup

 #### Ansible

+Add ssh public key to all nodes.
-Map IP addresses in /etc/hosts/
+Map all IP addresses to /etc/hosts/

 #### Gluster